box/box-typescript-sdk-gen/docs/termsOfServices.md

 ### Arguments

 - termsOfServiceId `string`
   - The ID of the terms of service.
-  - Used as `terms_of_service_id` in path `path` of the API call
+Example: "324234"
 - headers `GetTermOfServiceByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getTermOfServiceById method

 ### Returns